lhofbauer/scenario-explorer/README.md

     - `facet`: Facet for the figure, if applicable.
     - `graph`: Graph component (e.g., `dcc.Graph`) representing the figure.
   - `columns_per_row`: A string specifying the number of columns per row in the grid layout.

-# Filter Class

-This markdown file presents detailed explanations of the `Filter` class and its static methods, which are used for creating filter components in Dash applications.

 ## `Filter` Class